Public Service Act 2020

 You could also call this:

-"Agreements between bosses and unions about employee pay and work conditions"
+"Agreements between bosses and unions that decide work rules and conditions for employees"

 When you negotiate a collective agreement, it must be between the Commissioner and a union.
 The Commissioner and the union must agree on the terms of the collective agreement for the employees who are members of the union.
 You can find more information about negotiating collective agreements in section 78.

 When the Commissioner and a union agree on a collective agreement for a department or an interdepartmental venture, it is binding on the chief executive of the department or the board of the interdepartmental venture.
-It is also binding on the employees of the department or interdepartmental venture who are members of the union and whose work is covered by the collective agreement.
+It is also binding on the employees of the department or interdepartmental venture who are or become members of the union and whose work comes within the coverage clause in the collective agreement.
 The collective agreement applies to these employees.

-If an employer is bound by a collective agreement, they have the same rights and duties as they would under the Employment Relations Act 2000.
-This means they must follow the rules and obligations of the collective agreement.
-You can find more information about negotiating collective agreements in section 78, but there may be some exceptions.
+If an employer is bound by a collective agreement, they have the same rights, duties, and obligations as they would under the Employment Relations Act 2000.
+This means the employer must follow the rules and conditions of the collective agreement.
+The employer's rights and duties are the same as if they were a party to the agreement.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.